-Every now and then you can find yourself with an employee who always seems to be on the lookout for an easy way out.
-He (she) provides you with estimates when you need exact numbers.
-He cuts and pastes important documents that really should be created from scratch.
-He sends an email when he should have picked up the telephone.
-Sometimes these employees are genuinely trying to be more efficient, and sometimes they’re just being lazy.
-Whichever the case, the result can be substandard quality which can have dramatic repercussions to an organization.
+If you’re a manager, you may find yourself with an employee who always seems to be on the lookout for an easy way out.
+They provide you with estimates when you need exact numbers.
+They cut and paste important documents that really should be created from scratch.
+They send an email when they should have picked up the telephone.

-It’s also important to closely examine the reasons why an employee may be taking shortcuts.
-Does he genuinely have too much work to do, and this is the only way they can get things done?
-Have you provided the employee with the proper training or tools to be as effective or efficient as he should be in his job?
-Remember that every time you have to enforce a performance standard, you should also take a quick look in the mirror.
+Why are you employees taking shortcuts?
+Do they genuinely have too much work to do, and this is the only way they can get things done?
+Have you provided them with the proper training or tools to be as effective or efficient as he should be in his job?
 You owe your employees proper direction, appreciation, respect, and the tools to do a good job.
-Once you’ve done that, though, it becomes their responsibility is to achieve the standard you set for them.
+Only until you’ve done that, can you fairly begin to apply consequences to their actions.

 Search by Category